 -Evidence comparison will get you much farther than a barrage of blippy cards

--Solid development on the case pages will be rewarded
+-Solid development on the case pages gets great results

 -Speed and tons of off-case positions are okay (but i might ask you for flow paper if you run a ton of off)